Jüdischer Friedhof Endingen: Characteristic features

-The graves are arranged in north–south direction, but it's not known why the orientation differes from those in other Jewish cemeteries.
+The graves are arranged in north–south direction, but it's not known why the orientation differs from those in other Jewish cemeteries.
 Men and women were buried in separate rows.
 Overall, more than 2,700 people are buried in the cemetery.
 In the oldest part of the cemetery, right next to the road, the grave stones are uniformly, carried out in the basic form of traditional steles.
 Most were made of the local sandstone, those of the wealthier families from shell limestone.
 From the mid-19th century, marble was increasingly used, and in addition to the usual Hebrew grave inscriptions also in German with Latin letters.
 Increasingly, the grave stones were made in the Neoclassical style and neo-Gothic shapes, also broken pillars for young deceased and obelisks were used.
 Since the mid-1940s, according to the spirit of the age, simple and uniform grave stone were used again.
 The inscriptions were also restricted to the bare minimum and carried out partly in Hebrew.